skech12/Grammar-Algorithm/README.md

 Update:
 Instead of using the "e_word" list to fill your entire dictionary, you will now be able to upload a text file directly.
+Remember to change "data.txt" to your dictionary file.